 Surgery, radiation and drug therapy, either individually or in combination, are currently the most common methods used in treating patients with cancer and can be effective in specific situations.
 Surgery and radiation are particularly effective for patients in whom the disease is localized, but cannot fully address the needs of a patient with metastasized tumors.
 For these patients, or for patients where surgery or radiation is ineffective, physicians typically prescribe a treatment program using systemic drug therapies.
 The goal of drug therapy is to directly or indirectly kill cancer cells or to damage cellular components required for the proliferation of cancer cells.
 Drug therapy often is administered as a combination of several different drugs.
-Drug therapy has been evolving from non-specific drugs that kill both healthy and cancer cells, to drugs that target specific molecular pathways to preferentially or selectively kill cancer cells.
+Drug therapy has been evolving from non-specific drugs that kill both healthy and cancer cells to drugs that target specific molecular pathways to preferentially or selectively kill cancer cells.
 While heightened vigilance, new diagnostic tests, combination regimens and targeted therapies have resulted in improvements in overall survival for some cancer patients, continued innovation in the treatment of cancer is necessary.

 The conventional approaches to oncology drug development, which are based primarily on small molecules and antibodies, have limitations that restrict their ability to fully treat cancer.
 Small molecule drugs can target proteins inside the cell, but are often limited to a subset of proteins with accessible functional domains or, in most cases, a single intended target protein, while antibodies are unable to directly bind to intracellular targets and are thereby limited to targeting circulating proteins or those expressed on the cell surface.
-We believe that the ability to target and activate or inhibit key intrinsic cellular proteins and their functions, such as p53 and apoptosis, using our proprietary stabilized cell-permeating peptide platform, has the potential to significantly impact patients' lives and treatment strategies for a wide variety of cancers.
-Our belief is based on the mounting scientific evidence that these cellular functions play a key role in cancer formation, maintenance and treatment resistance.
-As such, the ability to directly impact these key intrinsic cellular functions, which we are seeking to do with ALRN-6924, may have potential advantages over approved drugs and drug candidates that work upstream at the cell surface or systemically by stimulating immune responses.
-By targeting a downstream pathway like p53 that is critical and preserved across a multitude of different cancers, our approach may allow for utility in a broader set of cancer patients.
-In addition, we believe that our approach may circumvent resistance mechanisms that characterize many of the most aggressive cancers.
+We believe that the ability to target key intracellular proteins and their functions like the cell replication cycle using our proprietary stabilized cell-permeating peptide platform offers the potential to positively impact patients' lives by developing therapeutic agents for a wide variety of cancers.